Aditya00712/Aditya00712/README.md

-## Hi there 👋
-Here's a sample README you could use for your GitHub profile, introducing yourself and highlighting your skills, experience, and projects:

----

 # Hi there! 👋 I'm Aditya

 I'm an EnTC Engineer with Honours in AIML, passionate about technology, coding, and project development.
 With hands-on experience in electronics and software development, I love creating solutions that bridge the gap between hardware and software.
 Welcome to my GitHub!